John Bennett (composer): Works

 Apart from three hymn tunes with figured bass published in Christopher Smart's (1722-1771) edition of metrical psalms, the Ten Voluntaries for the Organ or Harpsichord are his only works known to this day; they were published by the composer in 1758, and have been printed a number of times since.
 In the last fifty years, various selections from them have appeared in collections: H. Diack Johnstone published numbers 9 and 10 in 1966 (Novello, London); Gwilym Beechey published (nos 2, 5, 7, 8, 9 & 10) in 1969, and Diack Johnstone also published 6 of them (nos 3, 5, 7, 8, 9, & 10) in 1988.
 Selections can also be found in CH Trevor's series Early English Organ Music for Manuals (5 vols).
 A complete edition in modern notation can be found on the IMSLP site.

 Five copies of the original edition survive in the British Isles.
 They are located in the British Library, the Oxford University Faculty Library, the Euing Library at Glasgow University, the Gerald Finzi Collection at St. Andrews University, and the Shaw – Hellier Collection, The Wodehouse near Wombourne (Staffordshire).
 The copies in the British Library and the collection at Oxford contain the subscription list of no fewer than 227 names including Boyce, Stanley and George Fredrick Handel.

 The voluntaries are substantial works and show a high degree of originality.
-They comprise two, three or four sections which have the character of short movements in their own right.
+In his book on Early English Organ Music, Francis Routh describes them as "far the most remarkable work of the immediate post-Handel period".
+They comprise two, three or four sections which often have the character of short movements in their own right.
 They invariably call for the use of different manuals and stops to achieve particular effects.
-The textures range from very rich close harmony to solos with one-voice accompaniment.
-One particular characteristic that is occasionally heard in Bennett's voluntaries, but hardly ever in those of other composers of the period, is that of false relation, a feature inherited from the Tudor period.
+This practice was common amongst all the City organists at the time and became more detailed towards the end of the century.
+Francis Routh: "particularly interesting is his avoidance of stereotyped, ordinary figures associated at this time with such solo stops as the Trumpet, French Horn, or Cornet".
+The textures range from very rich, close harmony to solos with one-voice accompaniment.
+One particular characteristic that is occasionally heard in Bennett's voluntaries, but less in those of other composers of the period, is that of false relation, a feature inherited from the Tudor period.
+His Voluntary no. 1 also contains imitation of the cuckoo, and shows that Bennett may have had a lively sense of humour.

 On comparing the score with the registration of the organ at St Dionis Backchurch, where Bennett served as organist, it is clear that the stop indications point specifically towards that particular instrument which had been installed by Renatus Harris and son John in 1724.

+Some indication of tempo is given in the voluntaries, terms used being Adagio, Allegro and Vivace.
+English terms are also used, but both are very general and give no specific indication of speed.